annahanslc/ames-housing-data/README.md

 The goal of this project is to generate a regression model that will allow the Ames City Assessor to predict the market value of any home in Ames City.

+Throughout the project, I will gauge the accuracy of my model by calculating the log RMSE of my validation dataset.
+Ultimately, the success of the model will be determined by Kaggle in the form of log RMSE calculated based on my predictions of the test dataset.
+This test dataset does not contain the target feature, SalePrice.

 # Directory

 1. [About the Dataset](#-about-the-dataset)